TK's Reviews

 Taste

 Owen Roe O'Neill passed away in 2025.
 It’s now run by his family.
-His father, Frank, opened O'Neill's Bar in 1929.
+His father, Frank, opened O'Neill's in 1929.
 Regulars just call it O'Neill‘s.
 A handsome, classic lounge.
 “No one talking over each other.”
 The pint is fitting: utter class.
+A wonder.

 Appearance